SCMeTA/scmeta.github.io/docs/usage/index.md

 from SCMeTA import Process

-# Initialize a SCProcess object
+# Initialize a Process object

 sc = Process()